 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligation.
-This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-State law and the San Mateo County's Investment Policy limits County Pool investments in commercial paper to the rating of A1 or better by Standards & Poor's or P-1 or better by Moody's Investors Service.
-State law and the San Mateo County's Investment Policy also limit County Pool investments in corporate bonds to the rating of A or higher by both Standards & Poor's and Moody's Investors Service.
-No limits are placed on U.S. government agency securities and U.S. Treasuries.
+State law and the County's investment policy limit the County's investments in commercial paper to the rating of A-1 or better by Standard & Poor's, or P-1 or better by Moody's Investors Service; and corporate bonds to the rating of A or higher by both Standard & Poor's and Moody's Investors Service.
+No limits are placed on the U.S. government agency securities and U.S. Treasuries.